Piyushi-0/ACE/README.md

 To run toy_causal.py and evaluate_lstm.py, please put "output_layer_trained_model"
 and "lstm_trained_model" obtained from train_lstm.py in the same directory.
-'Headers.csv' is a file with only the names(headers) of attributes.

 <b>On MNIST dataset</b>: